 This recipe is…

-This three bean salad is gluten-free and vegetarian.
+This easy bean salad is gluten-free and vegetarian.
 For vegan, plant-based and dairy-free, omit the feta.Print

-This three bean salad is the most delicious, seriously simple salad to hit your plate.
-It’s a knock-out vegetarian and gluten-free side dish for summer barbecues, starring three beans, a zesty dressing, and a sprinkle of feta cheese.
+This easy bean salad recipe is the most delicious, simple salad to hit your plate.
+It’s a knock-out vegetarian side dish that’s oh so versatile.

 For the salad